+General Information

 Master's Programmes

 Doctoral Programmes

+Certificate Programmes

-- The programmes of graduate studies at the Royal Military College of Canada (RMC) are open to Officers and non-commissioned members of the Canadian Armed Forces, Regular and Reserves, and to civilians who are either Canadian citizens or permanent residents. - All the graduate programmes are subjected to the appraisal process administered by the Ontario Council of Graduate Studies, Council of Ontario Universities.
-The Royal Military College of Canada Senate has ruled, as a matter of policy, that programmes failing to meet this external standard will not be offered. - The Institutional philosophy of RMC predicated on limiting the number of programmes and maintaining the standards to be among the best.
+Graduate studies programmes at the Royal Military College of Canada (RMC) are open to Officers and non-commissioned members (NCM's) of the Canadian Armed Forces, Regular and Reserves, and to civilians who are either Canadian citizens or permanent residents.

+All the Master's and Doctoral programmes are subjected to the appraisal process administered by the Ontario Council of Graduate Studies (OCGS), Council of Ontario Universities (COU).
+The Royal Military College of Canada Senate has ruled, as a matter of policy, that programmes failing to meet this external standard will not be offered.
+The Institutional philosophy of RMC predicated on limiting the number of programmes and maintaining the standards to be among the best.

-Master's Programmes
+Master's programmes

-RMC offers to commissioned officers of the Canadian Armed Forces and to civilian students who are either Canadian citizens or permanent residents, a graduate study programme leading to the following Master's degrees:
+RMC offers a graduate study programme leading to the following Master's degrees:

-Master of Arts (M.A.)
+Master of Arts (MA)